renpy/renpy/sphinx/source/other.rst

         import ctypes

         def get_window_position():
-            """
+            """Retrieve the position of the window from SDL2.

+            Returns:
-            Retrieves the position of the window from SDL2.
-Returns the (x, y) of the upper left corner of the window, or (0, 0) if it's not known.
+              The (x, y) of the upper left corner of the window, or (0, 0) if it's not known.
             """

             sdl = renpy.get_sdl_dll()